mamaxence/LLVM_kaleidoscope_JIT/README.md

 # Simple binary operation
 1 + 2 - 3 * 4 / 5

-# Function definition
+# Function definitions
 def foo(x)
     x + 1

-# If then else operation
+# If then else
 if (x>1) then
    1
 else